transcriptionpro/wuc-new/README.md

 1. Create an objective article in the _posts folder<p>
 2. Use the Year-Month-Date in the file name.
 Ex.
 2015-1-23-bitcoin.md<p>
 3. Fill out the Author and Author URL (use your WUC Author Biography article).<p>
 4. Length should be 500-1,200 words.
 However, the main criteria is quality and usefulness.
-Do not be afraid to create a 5,000 word guide if it is awesome.
+Do not be afraid to create a 5,000 word <a href="https://www.bitcoinmining.com/best-bitcoin-cloud-mining-contract-reviews/">guide</a> if it is awesome.
 5. Even better, develop a <b>content creation plan</b>.
 Take advantage of the ZMOT with a [hub and spoke model](http://www.verticalmeasures.com/content-strategy/build-your-content-marketing-around-a-hub-and-spoke-model/).
 6. Perform at least basic Search Engine Optimization (Ex.
 [Free Tool](http://www.weusecoins.com/en/questions/)).<p>
 7. Link to and from other relevant pages on weusecoins.com like the extensive [FAQ](https://www.weusecoins.org/en/questions/)<p>